mjiid/PyCourrier/README.md

 - **send_all**: Send the composed email to all recipients.

 ## Contribution
-Contributions to pycourrier are welcome!
-If you encounter any issues or have suggestions for improvements, please open an [issue on GitHub](https://github.com/mjiid/pycourrier/issues).
+Contributions to PyCourrier are welcome!
+If you encounter any issues or have suggestions for improvements, please open an [issue on GitHub](https://github.com/mjiid/PyCourrier/issues).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.